 So we ensure that we operate stuff in the cheaper times during the day and in the evening using delay starts on dishwashers and washing machines.
 We also manage our hot water cylinder to ensure we are not heating water during peak times (unless absolutely necessary).
 We don’t have a swimming pool or spa but you can see how saving could be significant if you had those items.
 It looks like we will save about $35 this month overall, not bad I reckon.

 But hey, we aren’t all geeks wanting to spend time looking at market prices and Network rates and that’s where automation comes in.
 Flick’s transparent business model enables automated solutions that can operate devices in your home when power is the cheapest, right down to your fridge/freezer where the compressor operation can be delayed until the high price has passed – while monitoring the fridge/freezer temperature to ensure that everything was normal, ready to override the price control if the temperature crept up.

 So Flick is a great enabler, it’s doing two things.
-Its making it clear that there are two major components to electricity bill, electricity cost and Network (or distribution) cost and allowing you to have some control in managing those costs.
-It also is opening the door to automation which will both reduce consumers costs and allow those consumers that want to (because of an offered reward), react to requests from Network companies or the National Grid Operator Transpower to reduce load at times of critical demand.
+It’s making it clear that there are two major components to the electricity bill, electricity cost, and Network (or distribution) cost and allows you to have some control in managing those costs.
+It also is opening the door to automation which will both reduce consumers’ costs and allow those consumers that want to (because of an offered reward), react to requests from Network companies or the National Grid Operator Transpower to reduce load at times of critical demand.

 This is a fantastic step, let’s see how long it is before the ‘traditional’ retailers start offering some form of spot market plans.
 But remember it was Flick Electric that led the way.